 Join us on an unforgettable five-star Arctic expedition cruise to the Land of the Polar Bear with the Polar specialists, Ponant.
-Sailing on a luxury mega-yacht you will experience, up close, the Arctic at its most exuberant: ice-choked fjords, soaring icebergs, tundra flowers in bloom, and wildlife in its natural habitat: Beluga whales, walruses, Arctic fox—and the king of the Arctic, Polar bears, hunting in the midnight sun.
+Sailing on a luxurious Polar cruise yacht with cutting-edge technology and eco-credentials, we shall experience, up close, the Arctic at its most exuberant: ice-choked fjords, soaring icebergs, tundra flowers in bloom, and wildlife in its natural habitat: Beluga whales, orcas, walruses, Arctic fox—and the king of the Arctic, Polar bears, hunting on the ice pack in the midnight sun.

 On this voyage, like the Polar adventurers of old, we shall venture to the edge of the North Polar ice cap.
 Here, at the dynamic boundary between implacable ice and bountiful sea, we shall have a rare opportunity to dream about the Polar explorers while experiencing raw Nature and events which, even now, are seldom experienced in real life.

 Our destination, Spitsbergen, is the ultimate for incredible sights of Arctic animals and scenery.
 From Polar bears to blue whales, Spitsbergen boasts wildlife not found in other parts of the Arctic.
-Snowcapped mountains and blue glaciers provide a dramatic background for portraits of charismatic Arctic wildlife.
-With a full itinerary of spellbinding destinations, and at this time of year, with daylight around the clock, your opportunities for wondrous sights are limitless.
-And the islands and fjords of Spitsbergen—one of the High Arctic’s most pristine and protected environments, the last islands before the Pole—guard some of the world’s most magical and unique opportunities for Zodiac expeditions.
+Snowcapped mountains and blue glaciers provide a dramatic backdrop for portraits of charismatic Arctic wildlife.
+With a full itinerary, and at this time of year, with daylight around the clock, your opportunities for wondrous sights are limitless.
+And the islands and fjords of Spitsbergen—one of the High Arctic’s most pristine and protected environments, the last islands before the Pole—guard some of the world’s most magical, unique opportunities for Zodiac expeditions.

-Within its thick and bright ice armour, Time seems to stand still in Spitsbergen—and our yacht Le Boréal will glide quietly through the icy scene to reveal a Nature coloured by Polar hues.
+Within its thick, bright ice armour, Time seems to stand still in Spitsbergen—and Le Lyrial will glide quietly through the icy scene to reveal a Nature coloured by Polar hues.
 Icebergs, icecaps, ice floes—a fascinating universe where more than half the landmass is covered in glaciers, ice carpets which collapse into the sea in jagged heaps.
 At the icy edge, Polar bears hunt in the midnight sun.
-Svalbard boasts one of the Arctic’s highest concentrations of Polar bears, the world’s largest land carnivores and a symbol of the imperiled Arctic wilderness.
+Svalbard boasts one of the Arctic’s highest concentrations of Polar bears, the world’s largest land carnivores and a symbol of the Arctic wilderness.
 This is one of the best places in the world to view Polar bears hunting in their preferred habitat: the pack ice.

-Our departure port is Longyearbyen—Long Year Town—capital of the Norwegian Svalbard archipelago and the northernmost capital on the planet.
-The landscapes of this former mining town are breathtaking.
-The glaciers, the mountains stretching as far as the eye can see and the untouched Nature, make you feel you’re in unexplored territory.
-We sail first to Cross Bay’s plutonic rocks and tundra, past mountain slopes carpeted by flowers, amid 14 Alpine glaciers plunging into the sea.
+We shall sail past mountain slopes carpeted by flowers, amid 14 Alpine glaciers plunging into the sea.
 In this setting of wild beauty, we’ll set off to discover one of the most beautiful fjords in Svalbard: Kongsfjorden (the fjord of the King), a gateway to grandiose landscapes.

 Tragedy and beauty are never far apart in the Arctic.
 We shall see breathtaking images of snow-capped mountains reflected in the water where superb icebergs try to outdo each other in their beauty, a delight for photographers.
 Bearded seals, reindeer, barnacle geese and black guillemots frequent these places, with their unique atmosphere.
 We shall sail to the end of the fjord and admire the Kongsbreen (glacier of the King) and its three characteristic rocky points, which take their names from three Scandinavian countries: Svea (Sweden), Dana (Denmark) and Nora (Norway).

-To check itineraries, options and Club rates, call Member Services on 020 7399 2960 or click here to email us.
+To check current availability, itineraries, options and Club rates, call Member Services on 020 7399 2960 or follow the link below.